burger

 2) Certified Copies of an Entry (in the death register)

-The Registrar will give you the opportunity to purchase - for a nominal fee - copies of the entry in the official death register.
+The Registrar will give you the opportunity to purchase copies of the entry in the official death register.
 These "certified copies" constitute death certificates, and are used to administer the deceased's estate.
 You are advised to buy at least two copies, regardless of the size or complexity of the deceased's affairs.

 3) The Tell Us Once system